dominodatalab/reference-project-pippy-chatbot/README.md

 To learn more about MLflow in Domino, check out our [article on tracking and monitoring](https://docs.dominodatalab.com/en/latest/user_guide/da707d/track-and-monitor-experiments/).

-### Datasets (Optional)
-You can create [Datasets](https://docs.dominodatalab.com/en/latest/user_guide/0a8d11/create-and-modify-datasets/) in your Domino project and populate it with the data you want to create vector embeddings from (PDFs of articles and metadata file).
-This can then be mounted automatically when running a [Domino Workspace](https://docs.dominodatalab.com/en/latest/user_guide/e6e601/launch-a-workspace/).

 ### Environment Requirements
 The "Pippy RAG Chatbot Environment" is automatically created with this project template.
 This will be